-The Graduate School of Biostudies was established So how can you earn your PhD?
-In order to do that, in 1999 as Japan's first independent graduate you must first find your personal treasure that gets school focused on life science research and you excited.
-It is like when you were a young child education with the objective of developing and you got all excited about discovering a pretty individuals who can transcend the existing marble or seashell.
-But when it comes to this frameworks of science, agriculture, pharmacology, treasure, there are some conditions.
-It should have an element of being the "first in the world," and the and medicine to discover and apply new knowledge related to biological phenomena.
-As of the end of the method for finding this treasure should be through last academic year, a total of 1,447 students had experimentation.
-The more experiments you carry earned their master's degree from our school, while out, the faster you will find such a treasure.
-In 433 had earned their PhD; and these graduates are particular, when you produce an unanticipated result, now contributing to life science research and the you could be closing in on a large treasure, so it is development of industry across life science related important to verify your findings. fields.
-This is an achievement that brings If you find your treasure, next you should teach others about it.
+l in So how can you earn your PhD?
+In order to do that, you must first find your personal treasure that gets s you excited.
+It is like when you were a young child and you got all excited about discovering a pretty marble or seashell.
+But when it comes to this treasure, there r are some conditions.
+It should have an element of being the "first in the world," and the method for r, finding this treasure should be through experimentation.
+The more experiments you carry out, the faster you will find such a treasure.
+In particular, fe when you produce an unanticipated result, you could be closing in on a large treasure, so it is important to verify your findings.
+9 If you find your treasure, next you should teach others ch about it.
 That entails writing papers.
-Writing papers requires a bit of hard work, but you can ask senior students and professors in your lab to advise you, so there is absolutely no need to worry.
-After the paper has been presented, if you write your doctoral thesis based on that and successfully defend it, you will receive your PhD, making you qualified to work at tremendous joy to all of the faculty members who have been involved in research and teaching at the Graduate School of Biostudies since its inception.
-From this fiscal year (2018), we set up two research centers, Radiation Biology Center and Research Center for Dynamic Living System, in our graduate school, aiming for a new education and research system toward 21st century biology and life science. universities and research institutes around the world.
-I believe that the greatest mission of this graduate You will then use your experience to steadily find new school is to train exceptional PhDs.
-Since the majority treasures and write more papers.
-That is the work of a of those who are reading this message are probably researcher.
+Writing papers requires a bit of hard work, but you can ask senior students and professors in your lab to advise you, so er there is absolutely no need to worry.
+After the paper has been presented, if you write your doctoral thesis d based on that and successfully defend it, you will fe receive your PhD, making you qualified to work at universities and research institutes around the world.
+You will then use your experience to steadily find new у treasures and write more papers.
+That is the work of a researcher.
 It is fun!
-Even if you do not become a hoping to enroll in our school, I would like to offer my researcher, I can assure you that the experience and personal thoughts on earning a PhD (doctoral degree). confidence you will gain from discovering something that nobody else in the world knew about will serve When I was a student in the medical school, I had a you well no matter what type of work you do.
-For that strong desire to work overseas in the future.
-Since a reason, I hope that as you begin your graduate studies, Japanese medical license is not accepted overseas, you will devote all of your efforts to conducting lots of I thought about going abroad as a researcher.
-To do experiments and discovering your treasure.
-Then, so, I realized I would need to earn a PhD, so after once you have discovered your treasure, you can move completing my undergraduate degree, I immediately on to your doctoral program with your mind at ease, went on to graduate school and earned my PhD. further polish your skills, and obtain your PhD.
-Waiting When I explain what a PhD is, I tend to compare it to on the other side of that goal line, you will find an a driver' s license.
-For example, if you have an F1 exciting life that far exceeds your expectations.
-By all license, you are allowed to race F1 cars on circuits means, I hope that many of you will join our graduate throughout the world.
-Similarly, if you have a PhD, you school and will build the foundation for your future life. are allowed to carry out research at universities and We, the members of the faculty, will dedicate ourselves research institutes around the world.
-I believe there is no other qualification that enables you to so freely do to supporting your efforts and your growth. what you like.
-After I received my PhD, I was hired for Dean, MD, PhD.
-KAKIZUKA, Akira a postdoctoral position at the Salk Institute for Biological Studies in the United States, where I was able to enjoy living abroad as I had hoped and to gain irreplaceable experiences.
-That was one of the most enjoyable times of my life.
-Graduate School of BIOSTUDIES, Kyoto University Let's Find Your Treasure!
+Even if you do not become a researcher, I can assure you that the experience and e). confidence you will gain from discovering something that nobody else in the world knew about will serve you 1 well no matter what type of work you do.
+For that s, I reason, I hope that as you begin your graduate studies, SO, you will devote all of your efforts to conducting lots of experiments and discovering your treasure.
+Then, once you have discovered your treasure, you can move on to y your doctoral program with your mind at ease, further polish your skills, and obtain your PhD.
+Waiting on the а other side of that goal line, you will find an exciting life that far exceeds your expectations.
+By all means, I 211 hope that many of you will join our graduate school and uc I will build the foundation for your future life.
+We, the is members of the faculty, will dedicate ourselves to 10 supporting your efforts and your growth. or Doop MD RhD KAKIZI KA Akiro

+Dean, MD, PhD.
+KAKIZUKA, Akira